ishan211/IshanLang/README.md

 ## Getting Started

-To Install IshanLang 1.0 to your machine, run `git clone `
+To Install IshanLang 1.0 to your machine, run `git clone https://github.com/ishan211/IshanLang.git` and enter the IshanLang directory `cd IshanLang`.

 To run a program written in this language, use the interpreter script `interpreter.py`.
 The command syntax is:
 ```bash